-My kind of work/life trail doesn’t lend itself to typical CV presentation, never will.
-I’ve always dreaded any mention of it to be honest, but I think I’ve found a way to get it to work for me.
-Its a story.
-Given this, I sometimes visit this page and revise & rewrite my story; its a work in progress, just like everyone else's.
+My kind of work/life trail doesn’t lend itself to typical CV presentation, never will and I’ve always dreaded any mention of them to be honest, but I think I’ve found a way to get it to work for me: its a story.
+And its a very LONG story so lots and lots of words, scrolling down endlessly.
+Or its just my CV

 Scroll down to read year-by-year, or choose a time period from the list below to be taken directly to a specific part of the story.
-So many options.
+Fascinating stuff!

 1968 – 1980

 Having an Australian expat childhood isn't incredibly unusual, many Australian families moved throughout South East Asia during the 70's and mine was one of them.
 My father was a civil engineer, working for the Aus Govt and the World Bank, building bridges, dams, airstrips and various major infrastructures around Singapore, Malaysia, Indonesia and Papua New Guinea.
 I would say the universal theme would be geographical beauty.
 The highlands of PNG, the mountains of West Java, all of it, stunning & unforgettable.
 Just because a child doesn't have the vocabulary to express that doesn't mean a child is unaware or unappreciative of it.

 The biggest problem this childhood has caused me?
 I’ve never really known how to answer that annoying question, “where are you from?”

 From this though, I learned adaptability & resilience; that there are many different worlds, and different versions of those worlds, in this world.
 This, I have never doubted.
 I have never expected anything different of life but difference.